-Possible Causes of Challenging Behaviours
+Possible Causes of Behaviours that Challenging

-The reasons why people may have high anxiety or display challenging behaviour will vary from person to person.
+The reasons why people may have high stress or display challenging behaviour will vary from person to person.
 Here are some possible causes:

-- An unmet basic need e.g. hunger, too hot, pain - Over-stimulation or under-stimulation - Too many inappropriate demands and requests - Not enough structure or changes in routine - Difficulty in understanding others or being understood themselves

-- Difficulty navigating social situations or interactions with others - Emotional Wellbeing or mental health issues - Previous traumatic experience or attachment difficulties - Medical needs e.g. pain, fatigue, ill health, changes to medication. - Hormonal changes
+- An unmet basic need e.g. hunger, too hot, pain - Over-stimulation or under-stimulation - Too many inappropriate demands and requests - Not enough structure or changes in routine - Difficulty in understanding others or being understood themselves - Difficulty navigating social situations or interactions with others - Emotional Wellbeing or mental health issues - Previous traumatic experience or attachment difficulties - Medical needs e.g. pain, fatigue, ill health, changes to medication. - Hormonal changes

-Challenging behaviours are not generally 'curable' overnight.
-Meaningful and sustainable change can take some time and the focus should be on developing strategies for the pupil to understand and manage their emotions and anxieties.
+Behaviours the challenge are not generally 'curable' overnight.
+Meaningful and sustainable change can take some time and the focus should be on developing strategies for the pupil to understand and manage their emotions and stressors.
 Our approach is personalised for all pupils.
 The aim is not to be consistent between pupils, but for all staff to be consistent in their approach to each individual.

-5. Managing Anxiety, Crisis and Challenging Behaviour
+5. Managing Stress, Crisis and Challenging Behaviour

-All staff are responsible for helping pupils to regulate their emotions, anxiety and any resulting challenging behaviour.
-Southgate promotes a non-confrontational and low-arousal approach to managing challenging behaviour.
+All staff are responsible for helping pupils to regulate their emotions, stress and any resulting behaviour that challenge.
+Southgate staff use a non-confrontational and low-arousal approach to managing behaviours that challenging.
 It must be emphasised that using principles of non-confrontation is not about not doing anything or not intervening.
-It is about ensuring that interventions are effective and avoid needless conflict.
+It is about ensuring that interventions are effective and avoid needless stress.
 Pupils benefit from clear and consistent personalised boundaries or 'non-negotiables' that are appropriate to meet their developmental, social and emotional needs.
+They also benefit from having a 'way out' of a stressful situation, such as using planned escapes.

-Key Principles to Supporting Challenging Behaviour (adapted from Hewett, 2005)
+Key Principles to Supporting Behaviour that Challenges (adapted from Hewett, 2005)

-- Early intervention is key to reducing anxiety and preventing a crisis or incident from occurring. - Stay calm and show this with your body language, communication style, behaviour and facial expressions. - Get your priorities right: - Manage the incident and ensure everyone is safe - Work for an effective outcome rather than a winner and a loser. - Tune in and stay sensitive to the pupil's anxiety levels (see '6 Stages of a Crisis' model). - See the situation from the pupil's point of view and validate their emotions. - Continually assess the situation for risks, triggers and opportunities to de-escalate. - Seek support from other colleagues if needed.
+- Early intervention is key to reducing stress and preventing a crisis or incident from occurring. - Stay calm and show this with your body language, communication style, behaviour and facial expressions. - Get your priorities right: - Manage the incident and ensure everyone is safe - Work for an effective outcome rather than a winner and a loser. - Tune in and stay sensitive to the pupil's stress levels (see '6 Stages of a Crisis' model). - See the situation from the pupil's point of view and validate their emotions. - Continually assess the situation for risks, triggers and opportunities to deescalate.

+- Seek support from other colleagues if needed.
 Support can be sought from neighbouring classes or by using the school's alarm system which alerts staff who are on call. - Don't expect to manage all incidents successfully; the key is to continually reflect and learn.